Updated April 2026

 Q2: How does the Advanced Recomp Stack differ from running retatrutide alone?

-Retatrutide alone produces unusually strong fat-loss outcomes, but rapid weight loss without GH-axis support can increase proportional lean-mass loss.
-Adding CJC-1295 + ipamorelin introduces GH and IGF-1 elevation that may support nitrogen retention, recovery, sleep quality, and a more favorable body-composition outcome during deficit.
+Retatrutide alone produces unusually strong fat-loss results, but rapid weight loss without growth hormone support can increase muscle loss alongside fat loss.
+Adding CJC-1295 + ipamorelin boosts your body's growth hormone (GH) and IGF-1 levels, which may help your muscles hold onto protein more effectively, improve recovery, enhance sleep quality, and produce a better overall body-composition result during the caloric deficit.

 Q3: How do you dose the Advanced Recomp Stack?